Matioupi/realtime-adsb-out/README.md

 - Main thread wich performs all initializations and control user inputs (mainly start / stop simulation for now)
 - HackRF broadcasting thread which pump encoded messages and send them over the air with a predefined schedule
-- Trajectory simulation thread which feed brodcasting thread with encoded messages matching a real time simulated trajectory
+- Trajectory simulation thread which feeds the broadcasting thread with encoded messages matching a real time simulated trajectory

-The message encoding is splitted into mode S "frame encoding" and "low level encoding" which handles PPM modulation and conversion to hackRF IQ sample format.
-Software source code structure tries to reflect those 2 different layers.
+The message encoding is split into Mode S "frame encoding" and "low level encoding" which handles PPM modulation and conversion to HackRF IQ sample format.
+The source code structure tries to reflect these two layers.

 ## Modifications from 'realtime-adsb-out'

 - Waypoint trajectory simulation is implemented
 - Circle and Random trajectory simulations have been removed
-- Increased verbosity and updated usage print
+- Increased verbosity
-- HackRF configured for wireless transmission (Default: 1090MHz) [NOTE: It is illegal in most jurisdictions to transmit at 1090MHz!]
+- HackRF configured for wireless RF transmission (Default: 1090MHz) [NOTE: It is illegal in most jurisdictions to transmit at 1090MHz!]

 ## Command Line Examples